DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Overview
 Years ago as a new homeowner, I was starting my home automation journey.
 With an with an eye on the budget, I was drawn into the Home Assistant community.
 I found the do-it-yourself approach favorable to being locked into commercial cloud ecosystem.
-Before I knew it, I hadI opted to host HA on a Raspberry Pi 3b, on my Ubiquiti network consisting of an EdgeRouterX and Unifi access points.
+Before I knew it, I had opted to host HA on a Raspberry Pi 3b, on my Ubiquiti network consisting of an EdgeRouterX and Unifi access points.

-When I first deployed my setup, I avoided Hass.io because it was only in its infancy at that point, however the hassbian image seemed to be a reasonable option.
+When I first deployed my setup, Hass.io was only in its infancy, however the hassbian image seemed to be a reasonable option.
 Time went on, and I threw a few hours into development every week and I was always upgrading, adding on, and exploring new integrations.

 Ultimately, I've built some awesome features and automatons that my family and myseld enjoys, but the Raspberry Ppi has become a veritable house of cards.
 Along with homeassistant, I've installed all sorts of goodies for development, and integration.
 Nginx, pihole, mosquitto, apcupsd, certbot, awscli, samba, git, and the list goes on.

-Like many others, I started seeing the message about python 3.5 depreciation recently, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
+Like many others, I saw the popup in HA about python 3.5 depreciation recently, and through sweat and tears, managed to rebuild a new venv and get Homeassistant running in it without the warning.
 However, this came at the cost of a dramatic performance hit in the recorder component.
 I'm a big fan of graphs on my front end, and now they're all taking twice as long to load.
 Not sure where I went wrong, but one thing that I am sure about is that there is a better way, let's go...

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following:
 * **Homeassistant**